-The Marshal considered many factors when setting a fiscal year 2007 budget.
-Amounts available for appropriation in the governmental funds are expected to remain approximately the same as the revenues available for the year ended April 30, 2006.
+The Marshal considered many factors when setting a fiscal year 2008 budget.
+Amounts available for appropriation in the governmental funds are expected to remain approximately the same as the revenues available for the year ended April 30, 2007.
+In addition, the Marshal does not anticipate any significant changes in the operations of the Marshal's office.